History of the District Attorney's Office

 Carl B. Shelley succeeded Richards.
 He held office from the end of 1937 until 1952.
 Shelley was a graduate of Dickinson College and Dickinson School of Law.
 He served in the French Army during World War I, and was awarded 3 Croix des Guerres.
 Shelley later served as a Judge of the Court of Common Pleas, from 1960 until 1970.

 Huette F. Dowling was District Attorney from 1952 to 1960.
 Dowling was former FBI Agent, and had been a very successful trial lawyer, representing UF&G and other major corporate clients.
 His law partner and nephew, John C. Dowling, served with distinction on the Dauphin County Bench.

-Martin M. Lock succeeded Dowling in 1960.
+Martin H. Lock succeeded Dowling in 1960.
 He was a graduate of Dickinson School of Law, and had been a successful private practitioner prior to becoming Dowling’s First Assistant.
-Lock died in office in 1965.
+District Attorney Lock died in office in 1965.

 LeRoy S. Zimmerman, at the time one of Lock’s deputies, was selected to succeed Lock by the Judges of Dauphin County.
 Zimmerman had been admitted to the Bar in 1960, after graduating from Villanova University and Dickinson School of Law.
 He served as District Attorney until 1980, when he became the Commonwealth’s first elected Attorney General, a position he held from 1981 to 1989.
-Zimmerman was a partner in what is now the firm of Hepford, Swartz, and Morgan; and was a partner with Eckert, Seamans, Cherin and Mellott.
+Zimmerman was a partner in what is now the firm of Hepford, Swartz, and Morgan; and later became a partner with Eckert, Seamans, Cherin and Mellott.